MadhavBaghla/MadhavBaghla/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp;  Interested in Data Science and Machine Learning
 - 🎓 &nbsp; ECE35, COGS9, CSE12, HUM1
 - 💼 &nbsp; Open to Internships
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌍 &nbsp; I can speak English, Hindi and French

 ### GitHub Statistics